Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

    'fill <block> <replacement> f <flag>'
    ```
    Make sure your command processing function accepts a flags argument as the last parameter, and add that in the command
-   syntax: `flags = _parse_flags(flags)`.
+   syntax.
 For the versions without the flags, just use `null` as the `flags` argument in
    the `set_block` function.

-   Whenever you use the `set_block()` function, put the flags from your command processing function at the last argument.
+   To access the flags as a map, run: `flags = _parse_flags(flags)`.
+Whenever you use the `set_block()` function, put the
-   The following flags currently exist:
+   flags from your command processing function as the last argument.
+The following flags currently exist for you to use:
    ```
    u     no blockupdates (handled by set_block) w     waterlog blocks that get placed inside water (handled by set_block)